Skip to main content

 6. Dedicate Your Resources

 Part of the administration’s responsibilities are to figure out the best way to allot the resources, both financially and otherwise, for church operations.
-This is where your accountant and other staff members come into play, as they can focus on the church budget for each ministry, and ensure that you aren’t overreaching.
+This is where your accountant and other staff members come into play, as they can focus on ensuring church accounting best practices are followed as each ministry's budget is prepared.
+They'll help ensure that you aren’t overreaching.

 In addition, there is the matter of manpower at the same time.
 The members of your church, including church leadership and volunteers alike, are also resources to allocate in the various outreach ministries and, like money, some departments need them more than others.